• Home

 Cons:

-Please reach us at info@mygahealth.com for further questions or help to get a plan set up for your employees.
+Please contact us at customerservice@mygahealth.com with further questions or for help setting up a plan for your employees.

 If you have 50 or more employees you are required to offer group health insurance that meets ACA guidelines and the current year's affordability guidelines.